glo0ml34f/grimux/docs/guide.md

 ```

 Use `!get_prompt` to show the current prefix, and `!reset` to clear it along with session state.
+Use `!new` when responses start hitting token limits to erase prior conversation context.

 ## Tips and Tricks